FC Barcelona vs Benfica Projected Starting Lineups for UEFA Champions League Game

 Odds courtesy of DraftKings.

-The Turkish duo of Orkun Kokcu and Kerem Akturkoglu are expected to start at the main creative outlets, with Greek striker Vangelis Pavlidis leading the line.

-Leandro Martins should return to the heart of midfield after his hat-trick performance over the weekend, joining Fredrik Aursnes.

-Benfica predicted lineup (4-2-3-1): Anatoliy Trubin (GK) – Alexander Bah, Tomas Araujo, Nicolas Otamendi, Alvaro Fernandez – Leandro Martins, Fredrik Aursnes – Ángel Di María, Orkun Kokcu, Kerem Akturkoglu – Vangelis Pavlidis.
+Benfica predicted lineup (4-2-3-1): Anatoliy Trubin (GK) – Alexander Bah, Antonio Silva, Nicolas Otamendi, Alvaro Fernandez – Florentino Luis, Fredrik Aursnes – Andreas Schjelderup, Orkun Kokcu, Kerem Akturkoglu – Vangelis Pavlidis.

 Injuries: Tiago Gouveia (shoulder), Renato Sanches (muscle).

-Gavi should once again be called on in the starting lineup, joining Lamine Yamal, Raphinha and Robert Lewandowski in the attacking areas of the pitch.

-Ronald Araujo has resumed his position in the middle of defense alongside Pau Cubarsí after a lengthy injury spell, while Jules Koundé will be on a quest for a goal in a third consecutive game at right back.

-FC Barcelona predicted lineup (4-2-3-1): Iñaki Peña (GK) – Jules Koundé, Ronald Araujo, Pau Cubarsí, Alejandro Balde – Marc Casado, Pedri – Lamine Yamal, Gavi, Raphinha – Robert Lewandowski.
+FC Barcelona predicted lineup (4-2-3-1): Wojciech Szczesny (GK) – Jules Koundé, Ronald Araujo, Pau Cubarsí, Alejandro Balde – Marc Casado, Pedri – Lamine Yamal, Gavi, Raphinha – Robert Lewandowski.

 Injuries: Dani Olmo (calf), Iñigo Martinez (hamstring), Marc Bernal (ACL), Marc-André ter Stegen (knee).